chinchalinchin/scrilla/README.md

 will output the tuple-series of moving averages defined by the environment variables <b>MA_1_PERIOD</b>, <b>MA_2_PERIOD</b> and <b>MA_3_PERIOD</b> between the dates of 2020-03-05 and 2021-02-01.
 Note dates must be provided in the "YYYY-MM-DD" format.
 See

-> python ./main.py -help
+> python ./main.py -ex

 or

-> pynance -help
+> pynance -ex

 for more examples of additional arguments that can be provided to functions.